syl20bnr/spacemacs/README.md

 ```

 ## Spacemacs logo
-For Linux users, create `spacemacs.desktop` in `~/.local/share/applications/` using [this](https://github.com/emacs-mirror/emacs/blob/master/etc/emacs.desktop) as a reference.
-Change the `Name` parameter to `Name=Spacemacs` and the `Icon` parameter to `Icon=/PATH/TO/EMACSD/core/banners/img/spacemacs.png` where `PATH/TO/EMACSD` is the path to your `.emacs.d` directory, usually `~/.emacs.d` or `~/.config/emacs`.
+For Linux users, create `spacemacs.desktop` in `~/.local/share/applications/`
+using [this .desktop file][spacemacs-desktop] as a reference.
+Change the `Name`
+parameter to `Name=Spacemacs` and the `Icon` parameter to
+`Icon=/PATH/TO/EMACSD/core/banners/img/spacemacs.png` where `PATH/TO/EMACSD` is
+the path to your `.emacs.d` directory, usually `~/.emacs.d` or
+`~/.config/emacs`.

-For macOS users, you need to [download the .icns version of the logo][icon-repository],
+For macOS users, you need to [download the .icns version of the
-then [change the logo on the Dock][icon-mac-instructions].
+logo][icon-repository] and simply [change the logo on the
+Dock][icon-mac-instructions].

 # Update
-Spacemacs supports two different update schemes, the default is a rolling update scheme based
+Spacemacs supports two different update schemes, the default is a rolling update
-on the latest version of packages available.
-This version can be found on the `develop` branch
+scheme based on the latest version of packages available.
+This version can be
-and is updated by a simple git pull.
+found on the `develop` branch and is updated by a simple git pull.

-The second depreciated one is a fixed version scheme which is based on a stable set
+The second method is deprecated.
+It was a fixed version scheme which was based
-of packages.
-This version can be found on the `master` branch and will show a notification when
+on a stable set of packages.
+The latest fixed version can be found on the
-a new version is available.
-Be warned this has not been updated in a long time now so packages
+`master` branch and would show a notification when a new version is available.
+Be warned that this method has not been updated in a long time, so packages will
-will be very old.
+be very old.

 ## Rolling update (on develop)
 1. Close Emacs and update the git repository: